gnuradio/pybombs/README.md

 In order to make prefix selection more easy, it is possible to assign names to prefixes by adding a `[prefix_aliases]` section to a configuration file.
 The format is `alias=/path/to/prefix`.
 Instead of providing the entire path every time, the alias can be used instead.
+When running `pybombs prefix init`, you can use the `--alias` argument to set this automatically.

 ### Prefix Selection